Oscar Gonzalez Preview, Player Props: Guardians vs. Twins

 Oscar Gonzalez At The Plate

-- Gonzalez is hitting .219 with seven doubles, two triples, two home runs and five walks.
+- Gonzalez is batting .219 with seven doubles, two triples, two home runs and five walks.

-- Gonzalez has reached base via a hit in 25 games this year (of 48 played), and had multiple hits in eight of those games.
+- In 52.1% of his 48 games this season, Gonzalez has picked up at least one hit.
+He's also had eight multi-hit games.

 - He has hit a long ball in two of 48 games played this year, and in 1.2% of his plate appearances.